bcgov/platform-developer-docs/src/docs/platform-architecture-reference/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 ### Check endpoints
 After you create the `TransportServerClaim`, the Porter Operator automatically creates new endpoints in your namespace in both Gold and GoldDR.
 The endpoint name is the Service name followed by either "-gold" or "-golddr".

+**Note:** If the target Service is configured for multiple ports, the new Service will be named as SERVICENAME-PORT-CLUSTER to allow for multiple TransportServerClaims to target the various ports in the target service.  **For backwards compatibility**, the older style service name will also be created: SERVICENAME-CLUSTER

 Verify the endpoints:
 ```
 (gold)$ oc -n yourlicenceplate-dev get endpoints | grep golddr